linaGirl/ee-class/README.md

 - 1.0.0: Complete rewrite, the implementation is now simpler, faster and more JS like.
 The api is not 100% compaitble with the old api.
 - 1.0.1: Added more test & docs
 - 1.0.2: Fixed docs
+- 1.0.5: The class contructor function can now return an object as its instance